Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model: JULOC-I: An Integrated Refined Local 3-D Crustal Model

-Another sampling survey goal was to collect the lithology samples that the JULOC model lacked.The continental crust around JUNO is mainly composed of crystalline basement including meta-sedimentary and meta-igneous rocks, Precambrian to Quaternary sedimentary rocks with minor volcanic rocks, and granitic intrusions.
-The survey included the following upper crust samples : Yanshanian granite (especially the rock mass in Guangdong province), Caledonian granite (Guangning County and Deqing County, Zhaoqing City, Guangdong province), Variscan period granite (Pubei County, Qinzhou City, Guangxi Province), Carboniferous-Devonian limestone (in Guangxi and Guangdong provinces), Quaternary sediments, Permian-Triassic limestone and clastic rocks (in Guangxi province).
-GPS location and geological data were recorded for each sample.
-Most of the samples were collected from fresh outcrops, representative of the geological formation, and placed in sealed bags.
-Fig.\ref{fig:samplinglocations} outlines the locations from where the 1,002 rock samples were collected.
+Another survey was conducted to gather lithology samples that were absent in the JULOC model, such as meta-sedimentary and meta-igneous rocks, Precambrian to Quaternary sedimentary rocks with minor volcanic components, and granitic intrusions.
+For each sample, GPS coordinates and geological data were recorded.
+Most samples were obtained from representative geological formations at fresh outcrops and securely stored in sealed bags.
+Right plot in Fig. \ref{fig:samplinglocations} provides an overview of the locations where the 1,002 rock samples were collected.